sefcom/honeyplc/README.md

 `sudo s7commServer 127.0.0.1`

+The S7comm Server will save all interaction in `s7commS.log` The captured ladder logic programs will be saved in the same directory where the applicacion is.

+## How to modify source code and recompile?

+To rebuild the libsnap7.so library follow the steps in the [Snap7 Reference Manual]().
+The libsnap7.so file library contains the ladder logic capture code and the different Siemens PLCs hardware information.

 ## Profiler Tool

 The Profiler tool creates a PLC Profile that can later be simulated by HoneyPLC.